Explore health content from A to Z.

 I need information about...

-See your doctor if your moles hurt, itch, ooze, bleed, thicken, or become crusty.
-Call your doctor if your moles show signs of melanoma.
+See your health care provider if your moles hurt, itch, ooze, bleed, thicken, or become crusty.
+Call your health care provider if your moles show signs of melanoma.
 These include a mole that has:

 Asymmetry: the sides of the mole don’t match

 Border: the edges are ragged, notched, or blurred

 Diameter: the mole is larger than 6 mm (size of a pencil eraser)